TheRenegadeCoder/sample-programs/docs/projects/hello-world/_drafts/c-plus-plus.md

   - the_renegade_coder
 ---

+In this article, we'll be covering Hello World in C++.

 ## How to Implement the Solution

 Even though C++ was built on C, the implementation of Hello World in